-For more information about Champion’s Carbide Burs shapes, sizes and cuts, check out the Carbide Burs PDF here
+For more information about Champion’s Carbide Burs shapes, sizes, and cuts,

 Important tips on using and selecting the correct carbide bur:

 - The selection of shape and diameter is based on the workpiece and application.

 - The selection of cut is based on the material and finish required.

 - Double Cut burs have teeth that provide excellent stock removal on hard materials.
 They reduce bounce and chatter, offer excellent operator control, and produce a fine surface finish

 - Non Ferrous burs are recommended for soft materials that tend to load and pack in the flutes.
 These burs have open, aggressive cutting edges that allow easy chip flow and minimal clogging.

 - When using carbide burs, start at lower speeds and increase speed until the desired result is achieved.

 - When placing the carbide bur into the die grinder, it should be inserted into the collet as far as possible to minimize overhang.